 Player-Manager Jim Wolfe credits the Crossroads success largely in part to the fact that they have a lot of experience playing with each other.

 "We created the team last year and went 8-8," he said.

 "Most of the guys are all from the Waymart and Lake Ariel area.
 A lot of us have played ball together from Little League through High School.
 That makes us a tight group."

-Page 3 of 3 - Now at 5-3 for the season, the Crossroads' team looks poised to improve in their sophomore season and give chase to the title.
+Now at 5-3 for the season, the Crossroads' team looks poised to improve in their sophomore season and give chase to the title.

 Young and skilled with both bats and gloves, they are definitely a force to be reckoned with in the Wayne County League this season, and perhaps for a few more years to come.

 Score by Innings...